-Before you get into an eBay bidding war, you should learn your auction terms, check out some helpful tips to be a successful eBay seller and buyer, understand the importance of feedback, and use eBay cool tools to stay current.
+Very few strategies can be called intuitive, and reading eBay For Dummies will help you get the insider secrets under your belt.
+Before you jump into buying and selling on eBay, you should learn a few terms, check out some helpful tips to be a successful seller and buyer, understand the importance of feedback, and use CooleBayTools and Marsha Collier’s blog to stay current.

 Know Your eBay Buying Terms

-To be an eBay power user, you'll want to understand some common terms and definitions you’ll see frequently on the website.
-Bolster your buying (and selling) vocabulary with these important eBay terms:
+To become an eBay power user, it’s best to understand some common terms and definitions that you’ll see frequently on the website.
+Bolster your buying (and selling) expertise by understanding these important eBay terms:

-Reserve price: The minimum price a seller is willing to accept for an item up for auction, kept secret during bidding.
-Setting a reserve price is optional, and only the seller knows it.
+Reserve price: The minimum price a seller is willing to accept for an item up for auction that is kept secret during bidding.
+Setting a reserve price is optional, and only the seller knows what that price is.
 If the bidding doesn’t exceed the reserve, the seller has the option not to sell the item. eBay charges the seller a small fee for this option.

-Make Offer: A seller can place a Make Offer button on a Fixed Price listing.
+Make Offer: A seller can place a Best Offer button on a Fixed Price listing.
 This means if you’d like to get the item a tad cheaper, the seller may be okay with that.
-Understand that the seller will review your offer, and may turn down the offer if it doesn’t cover the seller’s costs.
+Understand that the seller will review your offer, and may turn down the offer (or counteroffer) if he or she feels it is too low or doesn’t cover costs.

-BIN (Buy It Now): You may have the option of purchasing an auction item when the BIN option appears on the item page.
-If you feel the BIN price is a bit more than you want to pay, place a bid at the minimum bid level (or the most you’d like to pay).
-That way the BIN option disappears and you may just win the item at the lower price.
+Auction Buy It Now: You may have the option of purchasing an auction item when this option appears on the item page.
+If you feel this price is a bit more than you want to pay, place a bid at the starting bid level (or the most you’d like to pay).
+That way the Buy It Now option disappears and you may just win the item at the lower price.